 Litecoin transfers are 4x faster than Bitcoin transfers.
 While Bitcoin takes an average of 10 minutes per block confirmation, Litecoin finishes the process in 2.5 minutes.
 The difference this speed variance creates in its throughput is huge: Bitcoin throughputs 7 transactions per second whereas Litecoin throughputs 56 transactions in the same time frame.

 In turn, this also affects the scalability factor of the two coins, making Litecoin more scalable and flexible.
 However, both Litecoin and Bitcoin have integrated scalability tools like SegWit and Lightning.

 Additionally, Bitcoin uses the SHA-256 hash rate, which demands an increasing rate of computational power to process transactions as the number of transactions increases over time.
-This demand of increasing computational power served as the incentive for monopolization of mining facilities by big companies who could afford multiple ASIC based computers to run parallel processing.
+This demand for increased computational power served as the incentive for the monopolization of mining facilities by big companies that could afford multiple ASIC-based computers to run parallel processing.

 On the other hand, Litecoin uses the Scrypt algorithm on GPUs which does not support parallel mining functions, thereby preventing the centralization of ASIC mining while decreasing the cost.